-Procedure Info
+Procedure Information

 Laser Hair removal is a convenient and noninvasive method of permanently removing or reducing the amount of hair on your face or body.
 When you choose laser hair removal, it will leave your skin looking smoother than other methods.
-Waxing is know to stretch skin, damaging collagen after time, leading to saggy, wrinkly tissue.
+Waxing is known to stretch skin, damaging collagen after time, leading to saggy, wrinkly tissue.
 Laser hair removal is a gentle technique that can treat larger areas with minimal discomfort.

 Am I a good candidate?